cdap-guides/cdap-mapreduce-guide/README.rst

 ===============================

-`MapReduce <http://research.google.com/archive/mapreduce.html>`_ is the most popular paradigm for processing large amounts of data in a reliable and fault-tolerant manner.In this guide you will learn how to batch process data using MapReduce in the `Cask Data Application Platform (CDAP). <http://cdap.io>`_
+`MapReduce <http://research.google.com/archive/mapreduce.html>`_ is the most popular paradigm for processing large amounts of data in a reliable and fault-tolerant manner.
+In this guide you will learn how to batch process data using MapReduce in the `Cask Data Application Platform (CDAP). <http://cdap.io>`_

 What You Will Build